kookiatsuetrong/cool/README.md

 JavaScript is valid in Cool!.
 And of course it can load and run Node.js module directly.

+Philosophies of the Cool! programming language:
+SAB - Server And Browser - Use only one language from server to browser TOI - Text editor Over IDE - You can use any text editor to write Cool!
+LIS - Life Is Short - Don't spend 10000 hours learning large framework.
+LOE - Learn Online Easily - No installation required.
+Cool! has online editor.

 # The first program
 A Cool! program starts from the constructor of any main class.
 So let's start by writing the first Cool! program: